worldline/learning-kotlin/docs/src/en/backend-development/README.md

 Defining such external declarations can be a hassle and there seems to be no official automatic generator ([dukat](https://github.com/Kotlin/dukat) has been removed in kotlin 1.8.20).
 In that case, we have two options, either write the external declaration or import it as a dependency if available.

-Fortunately for us, the next PW uses expressjs for which we can find an external type declaration.
+Fortunately for us, the next PW uses Express for which we can find an external type declaration.

-### PW: express rest API with Kotlin/JS
+### PW: Rest API with Kotlin/JS and Express

 - In IntelliJ, create a new nodejs project
 - Once the project is loaded, edit **build.gradle.ts** as follows:
   - Set the kotlin version to the latest one in the `kotlin("js")` line
   - Add these two dependencies.
-The first one is the [**expressJS**]() library and the second one is it external definitions provided by [chrisnkrueger/kotlin-express](https://github.com/chrisnkrueger/kotlin-express).
+The first one is the [**Express**](https://expressjs.com/) library and the second one is it external definitions provided by [chrisnkrueger/kotlin-express](https://github.com/chrisnkrueger/kotlin-express).
   - add a `useCommonJs()` line inside the the `js` block.
 This [is required](https://github.com/Kotlin/dukat/issues/106) to be able to use [chrisnkrueger/kotlin-express](https://github.com/chrisnkrueger/kotlin-express) in our code.

 ```js